How Does a Gate Valve Work

 Gate

-The gate is the movable component of the valve that either blocks or permits the flow of fluid through the pipeline.
+The gate is the movable component of the valve that either blocks or permits fluid flow through the pipeline.
 It typically moves perpendicular to the direction of flow.
+There are three kinds of wedge discs used in gate valves:

 Valve Body